sifriger-msft/sql-server-samples/samples/manage/alter-column-with-dependencies/sp-alter-column/README.md

 **The challenge**

-Just changing the name is not a trivial operation especially when the column is referenced in others database objects like Views, Indexes, Statistics etc. To rename a column in a table, there is the sp_rename system Stored Procedure, but for changing the data type of the column, if you don’t want to use any third-party tools, you have no other option than to manually write T-SQL code to do that.
+Just changing the name is not a trivial operation especially when the column is referenced in others database objects like Views, Indexes, Statistics etc. To rename a column in a table, there is the sp_rename system stored procedure, but for changing the data type of the column, if you don't want to use any third-party tools, you have no other option than to manually write T-SQL code to do that.

 **How had you solved the problem?**